 - 1 cup confectioners' sugar

-- Fresh raspberries and additional white chips, chocolate chips and confectioners' sugar, optional
+- Optional ingredients: fresh raspberries and additional chocolate and baking chips

-- In a large bowl, combine chips and pecans; set aside.
-On a lightly floured surface, roll each pastry sheet into a 12-in. square.
-Cut in half lengthwise and widthwise, making eight 6-in. squares.
+- Preheat oven to 425°.
+Toss together chocolate chips, baking chips and pecans.
+On a lightly floured surface, roll each pastry sheet into a 12-in. square; cut each sheet into quarters, making four 6-in. squares.

 Originally published as Raspberry Chocolate Puffs in Taste of Home April/May 2003, p68